jfsantos/callicore/README.md

 Our content is focused on the activities proposed around the math curriculum for 15 to 17-year-olds in Brazil.
 The course can be followed by undergrads who are training to be teachers, or by teachers who have never had any training on programming.

-The content is designed from proposed classroom activities; we work backwards to ensure teachers have the knowledge to mod- ify and create similar activities on their own.
+The content is designed from proposed classroom activities; we work backwards to ensure teachers have the knowledge to modify and create similar activities on their own.

 Check out the full content [here](index.md)